Quick Answer

 Every enterprise GIS team faces the same question: where do we start with automation?
-The landscape is overwhelming - Python libraries, FME workflows, cloud platforms, vendor solutions - and the wrong choice burns budget while the right workflows remain manual.
+The choices are overwhelming - Python libraries, FME workflows, cloud platforms, vendor solutions - and the wrong choice burns budget while the right workflows remain manual.

-After leading geospatial automation at enterprise reinsurance scale and consulting across utilities, infrastructure, and government, I've seen the patterns that separate successful automation programmes from expensive failures.
+After building geospatial automation across insurance, utilities, infrastructure, and government, I've seen the patterns that separate successful automation programmes from expensive failures.
 This guide distils those patterns into an actionable framework.

 Geospatial workflow automation means replacing manual, repetitive GIS tasks with automated pipelines.
 But "automation" covers a spectrum from simple scheduled scripts to sophisticated machine learning pipelines.
 Understanding where your workflows fit on this spectrum determines your technology choices.